 YES, you can!

-(Or just type ".." into the filter at the bottom of the Preferences window and let Opus find the option for you.
+(You can also type ".." into the filter at the bottom of the Preferences window and let Opus find the option for you. )

 In addition, there are many available alternatives:

 The Parent button is in the default toolbar and can be moved or duplicated to any position on the toolbar that you like.